+2.2.
 Supplier Centric, Now

 Most active suppliers strongly support a supplier centric model, but as the industry does not know exactly how the market will look at the end of it, they are delaying their investments.
 Many players are frustrated at the pace of change.
-The supplier co are frustrated at the pace of change.
 The supplier centric approach is seen as essential not only to help the supplier build a more focused and complete relationship with the customer, but also to reduce the opportunity for customer win-back activities by integrated suppliers.